About.

 Biography.

 Lincoln Ross began in the music business at age 15 in the high school band as a trombonist in his hometown of Washington, D.C.
-Nine years later, he was playing trombone with the Count Basie Orchestra, and in 1975 he recorded the album “Vibes of Truth” on Fantasy Records with his group The Three Pieces.
+Nine years later, he was playing trombone with the Count Basie Orchestra, traveling through Europe with Basie, Oscar Peterson and Norman Granz.
+In 1975 he recorded the album “Vibes of Truth” on Fantasy Records with his group The 3 Pieces.
 The project came about through Ross’ association with jazz legend Donald Byrd, whom he met as a student at Howard University while earning a Bachelor’s degree in music.
 Byrd’s R&B group, The Blackbyrds, also recorded Ross’ original instrumental “Gut Level”, which charted in the Top 40 in 1974.

 Ross continued appearing on hit recordings, playing trombone on“Bustin’ Loose” by Chuck Brown and the Soul Searchers and second trombone on Universal Records’ recent release of the 1973 recording of Marvin Gaye performing “What’s Going On” live at the Kennedy Center in Washington D.C.
 In addition, Bill Pinkney and the Original Drifters recorded his song “The Same Candlelight”, which has been released on the Repete and World Wide Gospel labels.